MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 - Validate pointers embedded in buffered I/O requests.
 For more information, see [Errors in Referencing User-Space Addresses](https://msdn.microsoft.com/library/windows/hardware/ff544308).

 - Validate any address in the user space before trying to use it, using APIs such as [**ProbeForRead**](https://msdn.microsoft.com/library/windows/hardware/ff559876) and [**ProbeForWrite**](https://msdn.microsoft.com/library/windows/hardware/ff559879) when appropriate.

+**TOCTOU vulnerabilities**

+There is a [potential time of check to time of use](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use) (TOCTOU) vulnerability when using direct I/O (for IOCTLs or for Read/Write).
+Be aware that the driver is accessing the user data buffer, the user can simultaneously be accessing it.

 **Driver code must make correct use of memory**